amanathwal/git/README.md

 There are 3 types of git references
 - Tags and annotated tags
 - Branches : a pointer to a particular commit
-- HEAD : how git knows what branch you are currently on and what the next parent will be, its a pointer and points to the name of the current branch.
+- HEAD : how git knows what branch you are currently on and what the next parent will be, its a pointer and to the name of the current branch.
 But it can point to a commit too (detached HEAD).
 To see what the head is pointing to
 write: cat .git/HEAD